FELINE SPAY/NEUTER INFO

 HOUSE CATS and INSIDE/OUTSIDE CATS:

-1: It is IDEAL to have your house cat vaccinated for rabies and distemper before spay/neuter!
-If you have not met criteria 1-3 above then it is mandatory that your house cat or in/out cat get either their vaccinations here, meaning rabies and distemper, OR if already vaccinated, have an examination here before scheduling.
+1: Your house cat MUST be vaccinated for AT LEAST the Distemper series before surgery.
+Though NOT IDEAL we can give rabies at time of spay or neuter but prefer ALL vaccinations UTD.
+If you have not met the eligibility criteria 1-3 above then it is mandatory that your house cat or in/out cat get either their vaccinations here, meaning rabies and distemper, OR if already vaccinated, have an examination here before scheduling.
 It is ideal to have vaccinations, deworming, examination etc done before spay/neuter.
 Due to the fact that we see outbreaks of Panleukopenia, aka Distemper, in our area we highly recommend vaccination before spay/neuter.
 You can read about this deadly virus on this site.
 FVRCP is a CORE vaccine!
 Vaccines may cause lethargy, pain at the injection site, reduced appetite and fever.
 This is the reason we like them done prior to surgery.
 Plus, we want them immunized before encountering other cats.
 We will NOT give distemper at the time of surgery.
 Again, vaccines may cause reactions.
 Therefore, if your pet gets sick after the surgery, is it from the spay/neuter or from the vaccine?
 We do not consider felines vaccinated for FVRCP by owners as properly immunized.
 We require proof of vaccinations from a veterinarian for many reasons.

 3: While most vaccine reactions occur in the first 24-72 hrs, there are reported cases that occur 1-2 weeks post injection, this is the reason we like to do S/N 2 weeks after vaccinations.
 ALSO, if you require a rabies vaccine, and bring your cat in 1 week after a FVRCP vaccination, we will not be able to vaccinate for rabies which we require.
 Vaccines, if given at separate times, MUST be separated by at least 2 weeks due to the immune system.